-Press the Flight Pause button once or tap 🔕 in DJI Fly to exit MasterShots.
-The aircraft will brake and hover in place.
+Press the Flight Pause button once or tap $\otimes$ in DJI Fly to exit MasterShots.
+The aircraft will brake and hover.

 - ▲ Use MasterShots at locations that are clear of buildings and other obstacles.
 Make sure there are no humans, animals, or other obstacles in the flight path.
 When the lighting is sufficient and the environment is suitable for vision systems, the aircraft will brake and hover in place if there is an obstacle detected. - Always pay attention to objects around the aircraft and use the remote controller to avoid collisions or the aircraft getting obstructed. - DO NOT use MasterShots in any of the following situations: - a.
 When the subject is blocked for an extended period or outside the line of sight. - b.
 When the subject is similar in color or pattern with the surroundings. - c.
 When the subject is in the air. - d.
 When the subject is moving fast. - e.
-The lighting is extremely dark (< 300 lux) or bright (> 10,000 lux). - DO NOT use MasterShots in places close to buildings or where the GNSS signal is weak.
-Otherwise, the flight path may become unstable. - Make sure to follow local privacy laws and regulations when using MasterShots. - Only when using the wide-angle camera to take MasterShots will the aircraft automatically select one of the three flight routes based on the subject type and distance (portrait, proximity, or landscape).
-There is only one flight route when using the medium tele camera to take MasterShots, regardless of the subject type and distance.
+The lighting is extremely dark (<300 lux) or bright (>10,000 lux). - DO NOT use MasterShots in places close to buildings or where the GNSS signal is weak.
+Otherwise, the flight path may become unstable. - Make sure to follow local privacy laws and regulations when using MasterShots.